marcinbojko/hv-packer/README.md

 ```

-### To adjust to your Hyper-V, please check variables below:
+### To adjust to your Hyper-V, please check variables below

 * proper VLAN (possible passing as variable `-var 'vlan_id=0'` )
 * proper Hyper-V Virtual Switch name (access to Internet will be required) (possible passing as variable `-var 'switch_name=vSwitch'` )